Choekyi Gyaltsen, 10th Panchen Lama

-Lobsang Trinley Lhündrub Chökyi Gyaltsen (born Gönbo Cêdän; 19 February 1938 – 28 January 1989) was the tenth Panchen Lama, officially the 10th Panchen Erdeni (第十世班禅额尔德尼 (Number-10-lifetime Great Scholar the Treasure)), of the Gelug school of Tibetan Buddhism.
-According to Tibetan Buddhism, Panchen Lamas are living emanations of the buddha Amitabha.
+Lobsang Trinley Lhündrub Chöekyi Gyaltsen (born Gönpo Tseten; 19 February 1938 – 28 January 1989) was the tenth Panchen Lama, officially the 10th Panchen Erdeni (第十世班禅额尔德尼 (Number-10-lifetime Great Scholar the Treasure)), of the Gelug school of Tibetan Buddhism.
+According to Tibetan Buddhism, Panchen Lamas are living emanations of Buddha Amitabha.
 He was often referred to simply as Choekyi Gyaltsen.

 Recognition

-The Paṇchen Lama incarnation line began in the seventeenth century after the 5th Dalai Lama gave Chokyi Gyeltsen the title, and declared him to be an emanation of Buddha Amitaba.
+The Panchen Lama incarnation line began in the seventeenth century after the 5th Dalai Lama gave Choekyi Gyeltsen the title, and declared him to be an emanation of Buddha Amitaba.
 Officially, he became the first Panchen Lama in the lineage, while he had also been the sixteenth abbot of Tashilhunpo Monastery.

 The 10th Panchen Lama was born as Gonpo Tseten on 19 February 1938, in Bido, today's Xunhua Salar Autonomous County of Qinghai, known as Amdo.
 His father was also called Gonpo Tseten and his mother was Sonam Drolma.
 After the Ninth Panchen Lama died in 1937, two simultaneous searches for the tenth Panchen Lama produced different boys, with the government in Lhasa preferring a boy from Xikang, and the Ninth Panchen Lama's khenpos and associates choosing Gonpo Tseten.
 On 3 June 1949, the Republic of China (ROC) government declared its support for Gonpo Tseten.

-On 11 June 1949, at twelve years of age in the Tibetan counting system, Gonpo Tseten was enthroned at the major Gelugpa monastery in Amdo, Kumbum Jampa Ling monastery as the 10th Panchen Lama and given the name Lobsang Trinley Lhündrub Chökyi Gyaltsen.
+On 11 June 1949, at twelve years of age (using the Tibetan counting system), Gonpo Tseten was enthroned at the major Gelugpa monastery in Amdo, Kumbum Jampa Ling monastery as the 10th Panchen Lama and given the name Lobsang Trinley Lhündrub Chökyi Gyaltsen.
 Attending were also Guan Jiyu, the head of the Mongolian and Tibetan Affairs Commission, and ROC Kuomintang Governor of Qinghai, Ma Bufang.
 Still in Lhasa, the Dalai Lama recognized the Panchen Lama Choekyi Gyaltsen a few years later, after they met.